Consider how we normally treat kids at church. In many churches, you will hear this in the children’s ministry areas.

 It’s obviously important for kids to be able to move in a classroom or even worship experience.

 I believe if churches will take this to heart and make some changes in how they teach kids God’s Word, we can see behavior problems basically disappear.
-I believe most “behavior problems” are simply “lack of movement” problems.
+I believe most “behavior problems” with kids at church are simply “lack of movement” problems.